How to Treat and Prevent Calluses on Dog Elbows That Can Bleed

 Organic Treatment For Dog's Dry Skin and Calluses

 I just bought some of this and this stuff is wonderful!
 My other small dog, has very dry cracked paw pads and we have been using this on it all week.
 Does not hurt or burn and has really helped her cracked paws.

 My Golden was a mellow dog; he often plopped down on the carpet anywhere.
 I could actually tell he was not comfortable settling down by the way he would slowly slide his legs down, inch by inch, to get situated on the carpet; he would scrape the floor along the way.

 He was constantly licking his elbows because he did have the calluses.
 I looked to see if maybe he had a piece of shrubbery or something from the yard stuck to them because I noticed some blood trickling on his leg going down to his paw.
 I had some bag balm and I wrapped it with gauze to see if it would help.

 It wasn't long until the callus was getting infected.
 It cost $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
 The vet said to make my dog a soft bed for him to lay on to help the wounds clear up.
 Lay it somewhere where he likes to lay down the most (which is usually everywhere; particularly right next to me on the floor by the couch).

 Get A Dog Bed To Help Prevent Calluses and Pressure Sores

-If your dog has calluses or sores and they start bleeding or look infected, please take your pet to the vet.
-Don't wrap them unless the vet tells you to do so.
+If your dog has calluses or sores and start bleeding or look infected, please take your pet to the vet.
+Don't wrap them up unless the vet tells you to do so.
 I thought I was helping; instead, I made it worse.